monmima/boutique-laravel/README.md

 ## Solving Different Bugs

-Error
-Class 'App\Http\Controllers\Karaoke' not found
+### Error Class 'App\Http\Controllers\Karaoke' not found

-Add this at the beginning of your controller file:
+- Add this at the beginning of your controller file:

         use App\Models\Karaoke;

+### 500 - Server Error

+Your project is probably missing the .env file.

 ## Creating A Many-To-Many Relationship (Pivot Table)